Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Best Dovetail Jigs

-With every skill level, budget and project type there is potentially a different dovetail jig needed.
+With every skill level, budget, and project type, a different dovetail jig is potentially needed.

 So which is best for you?
-Well, in this section we’ll take a look at jigs based on types of dovetail joints, popularity for home woodworkers and of course overall product quality and durability.
+In this section, we’ll look at jigs based on types of dovetail joints, popularity for home woodworkers, and overall product quality and durability.

 1. Best Value: Porter Cable 4216 Dovetail Jig